Manish19509/StudyToken/README.md

 This is the project consisting of a smart contract in Solidity, called PropertyTrader, and a web-based JavaScript script to complement it using the Web3 library to integrate it with MetaMask.
 In this smart contract, properties can be added, updated, purchased, and sold.
 The JavaScript code communicates with the Ethereum blockchain for such actions through a web interface.

 ## Function
->>addProperty : Function to add a new property (only owner).
+>>mintToken : Function to mint new tokens (only owner).
 >>
->>updatePropertyPrice : Function to update the price of a property (only owner).
+>>rewardTokens : Function to transfers tokens from the sender to a specified address and records the reward.
 >>
->>propertyExists: Function to check if a property exists.
+>>burnTokens : Function to burns tokens from the sender's balance.
 >>
->>buyProperty: Function to simulate buying a property.
+>>checkRewardHistory : Function to returns the total rewards received by the sender.
 >>
->>sellProperty: Function to simulate selling a property (currently a placeholder).
+>>viewTotalRewards : Function to returns the total amount of tokens rewarded, viewable only by the instructor.

 ### Description
 This is a project consisting of a Solidity smart contract called `PropertyTrader` and a frontend JavaScript application that connects with MetaMask through Web3.js.
 It provides a smart contract for running property management, through which users can create, update, buy, and sell properties on the Ethereum blockchain.
 On top of this, the JavaScript code provides user interaction through a web interface, thus having nice integration with MetaMask to perform blockchain transactions.

->> Structs:
-        1. The property struct stores information about property

->> Owner Management:
-        1. The owner address is set to the contract deployer and is the only entity allowed to add or update properties.

->> Access Control:
-        The onlyOwner modifier restricts certain functions to be called only by the contract owner.

 #### Getting Started